-Case1- To understand the volatility of Nifty before the Introduction of options
+Case1- To understand the volatility of Nifty before the Introduction of options the data is stationary or non-stationary, if not the convert into stationary data to further continue with variable model

 - 1. The data is taken between the time of February 1996 to April 2001 before the future is introduced. - 2.
-To conduct the unit root test for understanding the data is stationary or non-stationary, if not the convertinto stationary data to further continue with variable model
+To conduct the unit root test for understanding

-To estimate the data hypothesis testing is done

-H0- There is a unit root series that means that data is not stationaryH1- There is a unit root test that means that the data is stationary
+To estimate the data hypothesis testing is done H0- There is a unit root series that means that data is not stationary H1- There is a unit root test that means that the data is stationary

-Where Probability should be \leq 5% (means series is stationary)
+Where Probability should be $\leq 5\%$ (means series is stationary)